 WUGS means the western underground gas storage facility located at Iona.

-Year means a period of 365 consecutive Days but, for any Year which contains a date of 29 February, means 366 consecutive Days.
+Year means for all years, except the First Regulatory Year, a period of 365 consecutive Days but, for any Year which contains a date of 29 February, means 366 consecutive Days.

 Zone means a Withdrawal Zone or an Injection Zone.